pthomison/go-aws-tools/README.md

 A true README/man is tbd, but luckily cobra has a decent help menu built in.
 For the time being, here's the quick version

-**jump**: authenticate & ssh into an instance; can tunnel through a bastion **list-instances**: list out all running/pending instances in an account.
+**jump**: authenticate & ssh into an instance; can tunnel through a bastion

+**list-instances**: list out all running/pending instances in an account.
 Prints Name, ID, public IP, private IP

+	Usage:
+	  go-aws-tools [command]

+	Available Commands:
+	  help           Help about any command
+	  jump           Utility to authenticate & connect to selected instances w/ an in-memory key && ec2 instance connect list-instances A very untested command to list instances w/ id, name, pub ip, priv ip

+	Flags:
+	  -h, --help             help for go-aws-tools
+	      --profile string   aws profile to use
+	      --region string    aws region to use (default "us-west-2")

+	Use "go-aws-tools [command] --help" for more information about a command.

+## Building && Development

+Refer to the makefile for a list of commands.
+If you don't have a working go environment, just use the docker wrappers